How social inequality causes biological harm

 DOHaD explains how adversity creates disease risk

 The Developmental Origins of Health and Disease (DOHaD) research explains the importance of the first 1,000 days - from conception to a child’s second birthday.
-This is a time of vulnerability, when good nutrition and care for mothers, infants and toddlers is critical for the long-term health of the child, the mother and for the next generation.
+This is a time of vulnerability, when good nutrition and care for mothers, infants and toddlers is critical for the long-term health of the child, mother, and the next generation.

 In the womb, there are specific time periods when each organ and bodily system develops.
 During these time periods, developing organs and systems can be affected and forever changed by exposures to toxic stress, poor nutrition or environmental pollutants.
 Depending on the length and timing of these stressors, they can create biological changes that increase the baby’s chances of developing chronic diseases as an adult.